Saint Lucia Day: A Celebration of Light

 Saint Lucia Day: A Celebration of Light brings with it a rich source of love and goodness.
 Saint Lucia Day is a valuable ancient and foreign celebration worth learning about, teaching to your children and introducing into your family’s Christmas holiday traditions.

-Each December 1st when our children were young, this simple, little advent candle was set in the window on the landing of the stairwell up to their bedrooms.
-It marked the beginning of our family’s Christmas celebrations.
-It just wouldn’t have been December without it.
-Each evening at dusk, I would light the candle and a child would take their turn marking off the day of the month counting down to Christmas.
-It was quite a thrill!
-(I blew out the candle on my way to bed each night.)
+When our children were young, each December 1st a little advent candle was set in the window on the landing of the stairwell leading up to their bedrooms.
+It marked the beginning of our family Christmas celebrations.
+Each evening at dusk, I would light the candle and a child would take their turn marking off the day in a countdown to Christmas.
+An exciting nighttime ritual!

 Janet Nicole Meyer